Golden Goose (GOLD) Price Reaches $0.0001 on Top Exchanges

 About Golden Goose

-Golden Goose was first traded on December 30th, 2020.
+Golden Goose’s launch date was December 30th, 2020.
 Golden Goose’s total supply is 500,000,000 tokens and its circulating supply is 165,994,209 tokens.
 The official website for Golden Goose is goldengoose.io.
+Golden Goose’s official Twitter account is @goldengoosenews and its Facebook page is accessible here.
 Golden Goose’s official message board is medium.com/@contact_31481.
-Golden Goose’s official Twitter account is @goldengoosenews and its Facebook page is accessible here.

 Golden Goose Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Golden Goose directly using US dollars.
-Investors seeking to acquire Golden Goose should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Golden Goose directly using US dollars.
+Investors seeking to acquire Golden Goose should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Golden Goose using one of the exchanges listed above.

 Receive News & Updates for Golden Goose Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Golden Goose and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.